urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 - This limitation is primarily determined by the physical design of the memory controller and the memory modules.
 - It is also due to the width provding a good balance between data transfer speed and complexity / cost of implementation. **A memory channel can be designed to have more than 64-bit width**.
 Having a wider memory channel, such as 128-bit or 256-bit, could potentially increase the data transfer rate even further.
 However, this would require more complex memory controller designs and could significantly increase manufacturing costs.
 Additionally, the benefits of wider memory channels may be limited by other factors, such as the speed of the memory modules themselves and the overall architecture of the system.

 Ex: A typical ATX motherboard has four RAM slots and it supports **dual-channel configurations**.
 The RAM slots are arranged in pairs, color-coded accordingly.
 For each pair, two slots of RAM connects to **two 64-bit interfaces / memory channels** - The channels are NOT connected to each other.
-Rather, they operate in parallel, allowing the system to read from or write to both channels simultaneously under the right conditions.
+Rather, they operate in parallel, allowing the system to read from or write to both modules simultaneously under the right conditions.

 --> Each module will be able to send or receive data in 64-bit chunks, the memory controller will alternate between accessing each module.
 So, during each **memory cycle**, 64 bits of data from each RAM module can be transferred to or from the memory controller.